Meeting Time: September 24, 2020 at 5:30pm PDT

 • Default_avatar

-Karen Solberg over 3 years ago
+Karen Solberg about 4 years ago

 I am astounded that this racist proposal has gone this far.
 Did someone not notice that the pot parlor is virtually in the lap of St Joseph’s Catholic community?
 For 95 years they have served North Sacramento in too many ways to enumerate.
 Now they serve primarily poor, Hispanics, undocumented.
 St. Joseph’s is a beacon in a very hard scrabble area.
 Why are they being picked on?
 They already have an active massage parlor within feet of their much used multi purpose room on the school grounds.
 Try putting this near the mayor’s place of worship or Holy Spirit in Land Park.
 As for the school, when Bishop Francis Quinn was alive, he felt it important to keep 7 inner city schools going.
 His SUCCEED program did that.
 People are actively trying to open the school again.
 How can they possibly market the school with a massage parlor on one side and a retail pot parlor on the other?
 This proposal is blatant religious and ethnic bigotry.